• Skip to primary navigation

 Sliced tomato rounds drizzled with pesto, with arugula or rocket and sliced baby bocconcini.

-• This salad is great as a starter for a dinner party.
+• This salad is great as a starter for a dinner party made up on individual plates.

 • You can serve it as an appetizer for guests to help themselves at a cocktail party.